kentro-tech/airpine/README.md

 # Airpine 🏔️

 > [!WARNING]
 > I this is in early dev.
 Could be rewrites, breaking changes, bugs, and more.
+It's largely AI Written with only minimal checks and tests.
+Think of it more as a brainstorm idea than a library.
+If youw ant to see it a reality, i'd love to chat though!

 **Alpine.js integration for the Air framework with excellent Python DX**